lfritz/notes/quotes.md

 > its companion, the art of city design, have not yet broken with the specious
 > comfort of wishes, familiar superstitions, oversimplifications, and symbols,
 > and have not yet embarked upon the adventure of probing the real world.

+## John Ousterhout: A Philosophy of Software Design

+Chapter 2, page 6:

+> Complexity is more appearent to readers than to writers.
+If you write a piece
+> of code and it seems simple to you, but other people think it is complex, then
+> it is complex.